Key takeaways

 • Even if you’re in a hurry, make sure you compare each lender and loan option to make sure you’re getting the best rate and terms for your credit situation.

-The stress of an emergency in your life can make it difficult to make an informed loan decision.
-You may be dealing with doctors in a hospital emergency, insurance companies after a car accident or living in a hotel because your air conditioning died in the middle of summer.
+Stress can make it difficult to make an informed loan decision.
+You may be dealing with doctors in a hospital emergency or insurance companies after a car accident.

-Regardless of the circumstance, there are five steps you can take to help you choose the right emergency loan for you.
+Regardless of the circumstances, there are five steps you can take to help you choose the right emergency loan for you.

 1. Decide if you need a fast emergency loan

-Examples of situations that require fast emergency cash include paying for a major car repair to get your vehicle back, a deductible to get admitted to urgent care or a roof repair company upfront.
-In other words, circumstances that demand cash immediately.
+Consider your timeline for needing cash.
+Situations that require fast emergency cash include paying for a major car repair, a deductible to get admitted to urgent care or a roof repair company upfront.

 2. Compare loan types and lenders

-Always compare rates and terms offered by at least three different companies once you’ve determined which emergency loan type is best for your situation.
-The right emergency lender for you depends on your financial situation and how quickly you need the money.
+Always compare rates and terms offered by at least three different companies.
+The right emergency lender depends on your financial situation and how quickly you need the money.

 Emergency loan types

-There are several types of emergency loans available.
-Each has its pros and cons, and some may be a better fit for your situation and finances than others.
+Several types of emergency loans are available.
+Each has its pros and cons, and some may better fit your situation and finances than others.

 Lightbulb

-Watch out for predatory features like prepayment penalties, upfront fees or exorbitantly high-interest rates.
-If you feel pressured to take a lender offer or don’t understand the loan terms, find another lender.
+Watch out for predatory features like prepayment penalties, upfront fees or high interest rates.
+Fees on payday loans may translate to annual percentage rates (APRs) above 600 percent.
+If you feel pressured to accept a lender’s offer or don’t understand the loan terms, find another lender.

 3. Get prequalified

-Most emergency lenders will prequalify based on the information you provide them when you start shopping around.
+Most emergency lenders prequalify you based on the information you provide them when you start shopping around.
 The key to getting the best loan for you will depend on several factors.

 Credit score

-Your credit score is used as your measure of risk to lenders for personal loans, home equity products and credit cards.
-If your credit score falls on the lower end, you may need to shop for loans offered by fair and poor credit lenders.
-You may need to settle for payday loans or title loans if you need a no-credit qualifying loan.
+Lenders use your credit score as a measure of risk for personal loans, home equity products and credit cards.
+If your credit score is below 669, you may need to shop for loans offered by fair and poor credit lenders.
+If you have no credit history, you may need to settle for a payday or title loan.

 Repayment terms